International Adoption Guide vs. Agency Information: Why Independent Research Matters

 How the International Adoption Navigation Guide Fills the Gap

 The International Adoption Navigation Guide is built specifically for this evaluation phase.
-Its Agency Vetting Protocol provides 80+ questions to ask any Hague-accredited adoption service provider before you sign — including how to check accreditation status through the Department of State directly, how to read complaint histories, and the specific fee structures that signal transparency versus the ones that signal trouble.
+Its Agency Vetting Protocol provides 80+ questions to ask any Hague-accredited adoption service provider before you sign — including how to check accreditation status through CEAS, how to review current Department of State notices, and the specific fee structures that signal transparency versus the ones that signal trouble.
 Its Country Stability Index assesses active programs across five dimensions: processing volume, political risk, ethical track record, wait time reliability, and special needs prevalence.

 The guide's value isn't in telling you which agency to choose.
 It's in giving you the criteria to make that evaluation yourself — independently of what the agencies tell you.